melinda-z/CI-MS2-MovieQuiz/testing.md

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-- Futher more I have done a testing with Google Devtool light house, the result is shown below:
+- Futhermore, I have done testing with Google Devtool light house and the result is shown below:

   ![light house](assets/documentation/lighthouse.png)

 ## Bugs and Issues

-- When tested on Sumsung Galaxy 5, after the user click on an answer the hover effect stays on that choice even after the next question is displayed.
+- When tested on Sumsung Galaxy S10, after the user clicks on an answer the hover effect stays on that choice even after the next question is displayed.

-- The home page backgroun music doesn't autoplay for first entering the page and an error shows in console as seen below:
+- The home page background music doesn't autoplay on first entering the page and an error shows in console as seen below:

   ![error](assets/documentation/error.png)

   I did some research and found out autoplay didn't work due to [autoplay policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes)

-  I fixed this problems by switch the on and off button around, so the user can turn the music on if they wanted to.
+  I fixed this problem by switching the on and off button around, so the user can turn the music on if they wanted to.